Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Foundations of Agent Communication Protocols

 \subsection{Agora Protocol}

 Agora \cite{marro2024scalable} is an agent communication protocol built to solve the Agent Communication Trilemma in heterogeneous LLM networks.
 That trilemma captures the fact that versatility (support for diverse message formats and modalities), efficiency (low computational and network costs), and portability (ease of implementation and deployment with minimal human intervention) are inherently incompatible; trying to have a system optimized in all of these dimensions is difficult.
-Many older solutions enhance one of these dimensions at the cost of the others; by making a protocol more versatile, one can usually increase computational overheads and make a deployment more difficult.

-Agora uses the capabilities of LLM in natural language comprehension, code generation, and self-learning protocol negotiation to adjust communication tactics to the context.
-Its main novelty lies in the use of Protocol Documents (PDs) that allow autonomous agents to negotiate, adapt, and modify protocols, and in some cases, even develop new communication protocols with zero human interaction.
+Agora uses the capabilities of LLM in natural language comprehension; its main novelty lies in the use of Protocol Documents (PDs) that allow autonomous agents to negotiate, adapt, and modify protocols.
 Agents share PDs that are a uniquely identified solution with decentralized storage and retrieval and no central authorities, enabling reuse across agents that have never interacted.

-Agora has a technology-agnostic design and is a Layer Zero protocol that sits above implementation, communications, and physical layers.
+Agora has a technology-agnostic design and is a Layer Zero protocol that sits above implementation and communications layers.
 The meta-protocol layer is responsible for enabling adaptive and negotiable communication through PDs.
 With this abstraction, Agora separates protocol logic from implementations and makes a technology-agnostic basis for agent communication.
-Figure \ref{fig:agora} provides a conceptual layered abstraction of the Agora protocol.
+Figure \ref{fig:architecture} provides a conceptual layered abstraction of the Agora protocol.

-Incorporating both structured and natural language, Agora presents a workable balance between versatility and efficiency.
-In the meantime, it is enhancing portability and flexibility for large, heterogeneous agent networks.